GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-*  :doc:`grdedit` enhances the **-E** option to allow for 90-degree rotations or flips of grid, as well as a new **-G** to enable writing of the result to a new output file [Default updates the existing file].
+*  :doc:`grdedit` enhances the **-E** option to allow for 90-degree rotations or flips of grid, as well as a new **-G** to enable writing of the result to a new output file [Default updates the existing file]. **-J** option saves the georeferencing info as metadata in netCDF grids.

 *  :doc:`grdfilter` now includes histogram mode filtering to complement mode (LMS) filtering.

 *  :doc:`grdgradient` adds **-Da** to compute the aspect (down-slope) direction [up-slope].

+*  :doc:`grdinfo` plots the projection info of netCDF grids when that is stored in grid's metadata in WKT format.

 *  :doc:`grdmath` adds several new operators, such as **ARC** and **WRAP** for angular operators, **LDISTG** (for distances to GSHHG), **CDIST2** and **SDIST2**